Donald Trump Gets Advice From Pal Howard Stern: ‘Get The F*** Out Of There, Man’

 Presidential pal Howard Stern gave Donald Trump some uncensored advice.
-He told the President “Get the f*** out” of “the White House” and “Just give it over to Mike Pence,” on his show Tuesday.

-According to The Hill, the shock jock spoke about his good friend Donald Trump and the latest headlines.
+He told the president to “get the f*** out” of the White House and “just give it over to Mike Pence,” on his show Tuesday.
+According to The Hill, the shock jock spoke about his good friend, Donald Trump, and the latest headlines.
 Stern contends that he has traded his posh life for the troubles and stress that goes with the job of being the President of the United States.

-Donald Trump is known to ask his close personal friends for advice, and although Howard Stern has said he is not in the Donald’s “inner circle,” the two have been long-time friends.

-So, when speaking about Stormy Daniels, Stern has again made it clear that he is “upset” that the President has not asked him for advice.
+Trump is known to ask his close, personal friends for advice, and although Howard Stern has said he is not in The Donald’s “inner circle,” the two have long been friends.
+So, when speaking about Stormy Daniels, Stern has again made it clear that he is “upset” that the president has not asked him for advice.

 “He’s never once called me and asked for advice.
 Which kind of got me a little upset.”